 Microdermabrasion and Stretch Mark Treatment

 Microdermabrasion has been used in past years to treat stretch marks.
-It is a painless procedure which stimulates the epidermis to stimulate and tighten the skin to produce new collagen.
-Microdermabrasion is much less successful in stretch mark removal as the other newer laser treatments.
+It is a painless procedure that stimulates the epidermis to stimulate and tighten the skin to produce new collagen.
+Microdermabrasion is much less successful in stretch mark removal as the other newer laser treatments available.

 Pregnancy and Stretch Marks

-Pregnancy is one of those times when the body changes, and the skin stretches and grows, with many hormonal changes.
-Stretch marks in pregnancy typically appear on the abdomen, flanks, and breasts.
-The skin stretching cannot be controlled as you gain weight and your skin continues to stretch.
-The best tactic is to try to gain weight at a slow and controlled pace over the course of your pregnancy, and moisturize the areas as well.
-After giving birth, if you are not breast feeding, you can have stretch mark removal with laser treatment.
-If is best to have the stretch marks treated as soon as possible, when they are new and red in appearance.
+Stretch marks are commonly associated with pregnancy.
+During pregnancy, the skin stretches and there are many hormonal changes that occur.
+Stretch marks that are related to pregnancy typically appear on the abdomen, flanks, and breasts.
+Skin stretching during pregnancy is uncontrollable, and it can be difficult to prevent stretch marks from forming.
+The best tactic is to try to gain weight at a slow and controlled pace over the course of your pregnancy and moisturize the areas as well.
+After giving birth, if you are not breastfeeding, you can have stretch mark removal with laser treatment.
+It is best to have the stretch marks treated as soon as possible when they are new and red in appearance.